AhmadMoussa/A-Guide-to-Wavenet/Readme.md

 * How can we make neural networks more exciting?
 We make them accept sequences as input rather than having a fixed number of inputs.

 ## Convolutional Network:
-* In mathematics the word convolution refers to "a mathematical operation on two functions to produce a third function that expresses how the shape of one is modified by the other" [from wikipedia](https://en.wikipedia.org/wiki/Convolution).
-We will see the similarity to this in a second.
-In machine learning, a convolution is an activation layer that returns a feature map.
-The way it does that, is rather interesting.
-* Sometimes it is beneficial to look at the surroundings of a given spot (neuron) and focus on a smaller area, rather than the entire data given to us.
-This area of interest will be called the "receptive field".
-The lens with which we inspect this receptive field in our neural network will be called a "Filter".
-The filter is but a small layer of parameters.
-Why is it called a filter?
-Because we are going to place this filter over our area of interest and pull information through it to learn something new about our data.
-After that we slide our filter to a new area of interest and repeat.

 * Ultimately we end up with an output layer, called an activation map, or feature map.
 Which gives us a vague idea of what we learned from the convolutional process.
 If we keep repeating this process we can gain a deeper understanding of our initial input.
 * [Convolutional Layer](http://cs231n.github.io/convolutional-networks/#conv): a layer over which a filter is being applied
 * [Dilated Convolution](https://www.quora.com/What-is-the-difference-between-dilated-convolution-and-convolution+stride): In this type of convolution, the filter expands.
 This is sometimes also called "Atrous" convolution, where "Atrous" comes from the french word "à trous" meaning "with holes".